sonicoder86/angular2-aot-webpack/readme.md

 The application is bundled with Webpack from the bootstrap files and is available on ```http://localhost:9000```.
 You can change between the different builds with commenting/uncommenting entry files from ```index.html```.

-### Known issues
+### Further reading

-Tree-shaking not included in this example.

-If you wanna see Typescript tree-shaking
-[check out this repository](https://github.com/blacksonic/typescript-webpack-tree-shaking).
+If you wanna see Typescript tree-shaking in details [check out this repository](https://github.com/blacksonic/typescript-webpack-tree-shaking).